kalexz277/discord-webhook-logger/README.md

 # discord-webhook-logger
 a simple discord keylogger that also grabs the users pc info, it uses python.

-**IMPORTANT NOTE: I DO NOT CONDONE THE USAGE OF THIS SCRIPT AGAISNT OTHERS, ANY DAMAGE DONE IS COMPLETELY ON YOU.**
+**IMPORTANT NOTE: I DO NOT CONDONE THE USAGE OF THIS SCRIPT AGAISNT OTHERS, ANY DAMAGE DONE IS COMPLETELY ON YOU.
+FOLLOW DISCORD'S [TERMS OF SERVICE](https://discord.com/terms)**

 ## setup guide
 1. first you have to install the dependencies listed below.